The gateway to Europe's

 QT based on single photons has the potential to detect extremely small signals which would otherwise be ‘lost’ in the noise from classical measurements.
 However, the uses of quantum-enhanced measurements by National Metrology Institutes (NMI) has been limited by a lack of traceable photonic detectors and single photon emitters.
 The EURAMET projects EXL02 SIQUTE and 17FUN06 SIQUST made significant progress in this area, including development of the first single-photon source fully calibrated and traceable to national standards.

-This project will further develop this work, focusing on the protocols and instrumentation required for measurements at the single-photon level, including sub-shot noise measurements, quantum imaging, sub-diffraction imaging and quantum illumination.
-In addition, novel methods for the fabrication of single-photon sources will be developed and optimised for such things as purity and brightness.
+This project has further developed this work, focusing on the protocols and instrumentation required for measurements at the single-photon level, including sub-shot noise measurements, quantum imaging, sub-diffraction imaging and quantum illumination.
+In addition, novel methods for the fabrication of single-photon sources were developed and optimised for such things as purity and brightness.

 Results are anticipated to provide traceable characterisation of instrumentation based on entangled-photon and single-photon sources including detectors, amplifiers, single-photon spectroradiometers, as well as standardised quantum-optical setups.